fpremuz/api-data-pipeline/README.md

 AWS_S3_ALLOW_UNSAFE_RENAME = true
 bucket_name = YOUR_BUCKET
 ```
-Make sure pipeline.conf is listed in .gitignore to avoid exposing your key.
+Make sure the config folder is listed in .gitignore to avoid exposing your keys.
-If [minio] is not provided, the script will store Delta tables locally in ./data/bronze.
+If config/storage.conf is not provided, the script will store Delta tables locally in ./data/bronze.

 ### 4. Run the main script
 ```